earthlab/14ers-git/README.md

 This repo was developed by Leah Wasser and Max Joseph as a part of the introduction to version control, git and github workshop.

 ## About the activity
 The original activity was developed and taught by Jonah Duckles (https://github.com/jduckles/git-collaboration).
-Earth Lab adapted the activity to use 14ers rather than countries to be more specific to Colorado :).
+Earth Lab adapted the activity to use 14ers rather than countries to be more
-Many thanks to Jonah Duckles for developing this activity.

-To implement the activity.
-* Have the class all FORK the repo.
-* Then have them  clone the repo locally (if you want them to practice committing and working locally).
-If you don't have them select one file to edit.
-* Edit the file filling in the details about that particular mountain.
-* Then commit the changes.
-* Push the changes to their fork if that is necessary.
-* Submit a pull request to the earthlab repo.

 Ideally one or two merge conflicts arise.
 This can be a learning moment and used as a demonstration of how that works.
 However to keep things simple, just have them submit a PR vs worrying about syncing...